eireneai/eirene-onboarding-3/README.md

 ## Overview

-This is a distributed todo app - three seperate services come together to create a mock version of a system that might be deployed to the cloud.
+This is a distributed todo app - three seperate services come together to create a system that might be deployed to the cloud.
 We'll use the effect-ts library and algebraic datatypes to leverage the typescript type system to the maximum - every feature of typescript will utilized to verify the correctness of the application.

 These services are the three apps in the `apps` folder: